moustafaTarek/Atmega32/README.md

 10-I2C

 ### notes
-1- you must include macros file in any driver
+1- you must include macros file in any driver <br />
 2- LCD have a specific macros you must include